 Deforestation is now proceeding in various parts of the world, causing the fragmentation of the habitats of living organisms.
-In order for humankind to live in harmony with nature, it is essential to protect nature in each region.

-In our Environmental Vision 2050, we set a goal of generating a positive impact on biodiversity and have been conducting various business activities while continuously paying attention to their influence on the natural environment.
+In order for humankind to live in harmony with nature, it is essential to protect nature in each region. conducting various business activities while continuously paying attention to their influence on the natural environment.
 We have also formulated the biodiversity policy and have been promoting initiatives accordingly.
 The policy clearly stipulates that we seek to reduce the impact of our business activities on biodiversity and work with local communities for the conservation of biodiversity.